makbn/fake_instance/Readme.md

 ## Fake Instance Generator

-I just start to implement a webservice for my new own project and i need to create business layer for the front-end team to develop clients in parallel! fastest way is to generate fake data!
+I just start to implement a webservice for my new own project and i need to create a business layer for the front-end team to develop clients in parallel! the fastest way is to generate fake data!

 ## How to use